THS-International/website/src/markdown-pages/faq.md

           the event location, available material (like food) and our own organisational capacity.
 If you join a full event without our explicit consent, we will remove you from the event.
-In severe cases we ban you from attending further events in the reception.
+In severe cases we ban you from attending further events in the Reception.
-        title: The Event I wanted to attend is full.
+        title: The event I wanted to attend is full.
 What can I do?
       - description: >-
           We do not have a waiting list system yet (currently in the planning phase).
 Therefore, we recommend to check the sign up system regularly